About Sally

 • Expert Witness for the Confederated Salish & Kootenai Tribes on the ARCO lawsuit regarding off-reservation treaty losses due to pollution of the Clark Fork River.

-As NAGPRA Coordinator for the University of Montana (2012-2014), Thompson was in charge of repatriating human remains to the tribal communities of western Montana.
+As NAGPRA Coordinator for the University of Montana (2012-2014), Thompson was in charge of repatriating human remains to the tribal communities of western Montana and identifying provenance of objects held in the collections.

 Since retiring from UM in 2014, Thompson continues to do consulting work and write nonfiction focused on land-based histories and cultures, with an ear toward how the past can inform our lives today.